A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Breeding black-hole seeds

 where the SGC density $\rho_\sscSGC = \mu m_{\rm p} n_\sscSGC$, and we write $n_\sscSGC = 10^3\perccm\,n_{\sscSGC, 3}$, $f_{\rm g} = 0.157\times f_{\rm g,0.157}$ and $f_{\rm r}= 0.04\times f_{\rm r,0.04}$.

-The collapse of gas within a dark matter halo and the formation of the SGC mark a jump of gas density relative to that of the halo gas (see \S\ref{ssec:hierarchy} for a thorough discussion of the cosmic hierarchy).
-Depending on its internal properties and environment, an SGC can fragment to form sub-clouds which, in turn can collapse further to form compact objects of different masses, such as dense gas cores and stars.
-Particularly interesting to us are the formation of massive dense cores and the first massive stars at high $z$, and the possibility for them to produce BH seeds.
+The formation of the SGC produces the jump in density from the halo density produced by halo formation.
+Blue segments in Fig.~\ref{fig:profile-ladder}a show the resulting density profiles at this step, where we have assumed an isothermal density profile \citep{henriquesLGALAXIES2020Spatially2020,hopkinsFORGEdFIREResolving2024} with a temperature, $T \approx 10^4\Kelvin$, at which a cooling barrier is present (see e.g. the cooling functions in fig.~4 of \citealt{maioMetalMoleculeCooling2007} and fig.~1 of \citealt{smithMetalCoolingSimulations2008}).
+The blue card in Fig.~\ref{fig:profile-ladder}c summarizes the above equations relevant to this step.
+Depending on its internal properties and environment, an SGC can fragment to form sub-clouds which, in turn, can collapse further to form compact objects of different masses, such as dense gas cores and stars.
+Of particular interest are the formation of massive dense cores and the first massive stars at high $z$, and the possibility for them to produce BH seeds.
 In the rest of this subsection, we describe in more detail the formation of SGCs in low-mass halos at high $z$ and discuss potential channels of BH seed production in SGCs.